kmooney225/rpg-portfolio-site/README.md

 ### Tools

-- Tiled: a program for creating 2d scenes
+- Tiled: a program for creating 2d scenes: https://www.mapeditor.org/
-- React.js for front end and game loop functions
+- React.js for front end and game loop functions (create-react-app): https://create-react-app.dev/

 ### To Do